#iamMUSCPharmacy

 Donate to the Julian E. and Ann M. McGill Endowed Scholarship

-Mr. Howard Brooks, a member of the class of 1966, established the Howard Brooks ’66 Endowed Scholarship in 2017 to assist the College in recruiting and retaining underrepresented minority pharmacy students, with preference given to Native American students from UNC-Pembroke when possible.
+Mr. Howard Brooks, a member of the class of 1966, established the Howard Brooks ‘66 Endowed Scholarship in 2017 to assist the college in furtherance of the University’s commitment to improve health outcomes in medically underserved areas/populations.
+The Howard Brooks ‘66 Endowed Scholarship will assist in recruiting and retaining students, with particular attention given to students with a demonstrated financial need, and students from UNC-Pembroke will be given preference.
+This scholarship is awarded annually and may be awarded to a previous recipient.

 Donate to the Howard Brooks '66 Endowed Scholarship

-Mr. James l.
-Hodges made history as the college’s first African-American student of the MUSC College of Pharmacy.
-In recognition of his 50th reunion, the MUSC Alumni Association created and funded The James L. Hodges ’71 Alumni Association Scholarship.
-This permanent endowed scholarship supports need-based scholarships to underrepresented minority students within the MUSC College of Pharmacy.
+Mr. James L. Hodges made history as the first African-American student at the MUSC College of Pharmacy.
+In recognition of his 50th reunion, the MUSC Alumni Association created and funded The James L. Hodges ‘71 Alumni Association Scholarship within the MUSC College of Pharmacy to support students who demonstrate a financial need.
+Particular attention will be given to applicants who are first generation college students.

 Donate to the James L. Hodges ’71 Alumni Association Scholarship

 The Dr. M.A.
-Lee ’04 Endowed Diversity Scholarship was created in 2017 under the leadership of Dr. Maurice Lee, a 2004 graduate of the MUSC College of Pharmacy and first African American male pharmacist in Eutawville, S.C.
-This award benefits a deserving underrepresented minority student as he or she pursues a career in pharmacy.
+Lee ‘04 Endowed Scholarship was created in 2017 under the leadership of Dr. Maurice Lee, a 2004 graduate of the MUSC College of Pharmacy and first African American male pharmacist in Eutawville, S.C.
+This scholarship will be awarded to a College of Pharmacy student with demonstrated financial need, and preference will be given to residents from Orangeburg County.

 Donate to the Dr. M.A.
-Lee '04 Endowed Diversity Scholarship
+Lee '04 Endowed Scholarship

-Dr. Jacquetta Lashea Manigo ’07 (Shea), originally from Walterboro, SC, along with her husband, Mr. Terrence Manigo, created the Annie Lee Jerido Williams Minorities in Pharmacy Lowcountry Endowment and Scholarship Fund in memory of Dr. Manigo’s biological mother who died from a heart event at the age of 43 when she was only 4 years old.
+Dr. Jacquetta Lashea Manigo ‘07 (Shea), originally from Walterboro, S.C., along with her husband, Mr. Terrence Manigo, created the Annie Lee Jerido Williams Lowcountry Endowment and Pharmacy Scholarship Fund in memory of Dr. Manigo’s biological mother who died from a heart event at the age of 43 when she was only 4 years old.
 Dr. Manigo credits her mother for being her inspiration her entire life.
+This scholarship will be awarded to a College of Pharmacy student with demonstrated financial need, and preference will be given to South Carolina residents, and particular attention will be given to applicants with a service history in rural areas or medically underserved areas.

-Donate to the Annie Lee Jerido Williams Minorities in Pharmacy Lowcountry Endowment and Scholarship Fund
+Donate to the Annie Lee Jerido Williams Lowcountry Endowment and Pharmacy Scholarship

 Name Your Own Scholarship